 Vacancies are advertised in local/national newspapers, trade industry publications, at Jobcentre Plus and on the Find a Job website.

 Vacancies can also be found through specialist engineering recruitment agencies, internet job boards and the websites of professional engineering bodies.

 GreenJobs is a job board aimed at people interested in green careers:

 Escalator Engineers usually complete a relevant engineering degree.

 An Advanced Level or Degree Apprenticeship is also a great place to start.
 Take a look at our information article

 There are a large number of courses in mechanical engineering.
-Some courses are combined, for example, with manufacturing engineering.
+Some courses are combined, with manufacturing engineering modules, for instance.

 To register as a Chartered Engineer or an Incorporated Engineer, you must join a professional engineering institution licensed by the Engineering Council.
 You will have to demonstrate commitment and competence to the course to register.

 - an accredited honours degree in engineering or technology, plus either an appropriate Masters degree or engineering Doctorate accredited by a professional engineering institution, or appropriate further learning to Masters level